muratkeremozcan/appsyncmasterclass-backend/README.md

 $util.toJson($context.result)
 ```

-Deploy with `npm run deploy`.
+Deploy with `yarn deploy`.
 Test an AppSync query.
-We need a confirmed user
+We need a confirmed user from
-from Cognito.
+Cognito.

 ```
 query MyQuery {